praisetompane/mathematics/README.md

           - ...
           - use the above-mentioned computations to answer practical questions about the real world.

-     **NB:** Mathematical techniques and procedures used in this side, are founded in the theoretial side.
+     **NB:** Mathematical techniques and procedures used in this side, are founded in the theoretical side.
-- theoretial focused:
+- theoretical focused:
      - primary goals:
           - understand Mathematical structures.
           - prove Mathematical statements.